mobile app bar

 New York Knicks guard Jalen Brunson (11) reacts in the second quarter during game six of the eastern conference finals against the Indiana Pacers for the 2025 NBA Playoffs at Gainbridge Fieldhouse.

-Aspiring NBA players’ main goal is to make the league.
-If they are good enough to make that jump straight to a professional level after just a single season in college, they will do so.
+The main goal of any upcoming college baller is to make the NBA.
+If they are good enough to make the jump straight to a professional level after just a single season in college, they will do so.
 Following Jalen Brunson’s sophomore season, Villanova head coach Jay Wright had similar hopes for him.
-Surprisingly, Brunson’s family ensured the coach slowed down a bit.

-After the 2015-16 season, Villanova reached college basketball immortality by winning the NCAA National Championship.
+However, Brunson’s family ensured the coach slowed down a bit.
+After the 2015-16 season, Villanova won the NCAA National Championship.
 Brunson was a key contributor as a freshman but was far from dominant.
-In his sophomore season, he made a jump that showed to Wright he was ready for the big boys.
+In his sophomore season, he made a jump that showed Wright he was ready to play with the big boys.

-Brunson averaged 14.7 points, 4.1 assists and 2.6 rebounds per game on an efficient 54.1% from the field.
+Brunson averaged 14.7 points, 4.1 assists, and 2.6 rebounds per game on an efficient 54.1% from the field.
 Wright’s focus may have been on developing Villanova into a powerhouse, but he also had his players’ best interests at heart.

-“After [Jalen Brunson’s] sophomore year I had you, your mom and your dad come in and I had a meeting,” Wright revealed on the Roommates Show.
+“After [Jalen Brunson’s] sophomore year, I had you, your mom, and your dad come in and I had a meeting,” Wright revealed on the Roommates Show.
 “I said, ‘Look, I think he’s ready.
 He’s ready to go to the NBA.'”

 “His dad said, ‘He’s not good enough yet,'” Wright said.
 Just like that, the meeting concluded.
 Wright would’ve loved for Brunson to take that next step, but another season at Villanova was good news for Wright.